AdvancedClimateSystems/goldfish/README.md

 # Goldfish

-Goldfish is a Go package for creating Modbus servers.
+Goldfish is a Go package for creating Modbus TCP servers.
 See [example/main.go][example] for an example.

 ## License